In maps, videos and photos, how Russia’s invasion of Ukraine is unfolding on the ground

 Weekend shelling and evacuations

-Putin’s screed came after a drastic uptick in violence in eastern Ukraine over the weekend.
-Civilians in Ukrainian-controlled parts of the east said they thought their homes were being targeted by separatists to provoke Ukrainian forces.
-U.S. officials have repeatedly warned that Russian troops might stage an attack that looked like it came from Ukraine to justify an invasion.
+Putin’s screed came after a sharp increase in violence in eastern Ukraine over the weekend.
+Civilians in Ukrainian-controlled parts of the east said they thought their homes were being targeted by separatists to provoke a response from Ukrainian forces.
+U.S. officials have repeatedly warned that Russian troops might stage an attack that appeared to come from Ukrainian government forces to justify an invasion.

 “We have no doubt in our minds where this shelling is coming from and who is firing it,” Diana Levenets said, pointing to the hills where the separatist forces are posted.
 “We can literally see where it’s coming from.”

-Meanwhile, separatist-controlled areas announced a mass evacuation of its civilians, saying they knew of plans for an imminent attack from Ukraine.
+Meanwhile, separatist-controlled areas announced a mass evacuation of civilians, saying they knew of plans for an imminent attack by Ukrainian forces.
 Buses were escorted by the head of police from Donbas to Rostov, a city in southwestern Russia.

 The increase in violence in the east began on Thursday, with shelling from Russian-backed separatists that put civilians in the crossfire.